City problem · Vienna

 • The CEE KOL who does not register in US.
 A respected CEE clinician champions the device in the region.
 US procurement does not place the name.
 US KOL is a separate channel.

 • The competitor with weaker product wins the IDN contract.
 A US-domestic medtech with weaker clinical depth wins the contract.
-The Vienna team reads it as politics.
+The Vienna team judges it as politics.
 The US-domestic firm had the six signals.

 !